yuxihe/SelfDrivingCarProj/P5-CarND-VehicleDetection/README.md

 The code for this step is contained in the 15th, 16th, 17th and 18th code cells of the IPython notebook.

 As expected there are some false positive windows and multiple detections.
-- I use heatmap for the recurring detection and apply threshold to filter out low recurrence which are more likely false positive.
+- I used heatmap for the recurring detection and apply threshold to filter out low recurrence which are more likely false positive.
 - I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.

-Here are 3 test images and their corresponding heatmaps:
+Here are 3 test images, with the search windows and their corresponding heatmaps:

 <img src="output_images/falsePositive.JPG" width="840"/>